TLS 1.0 to 1.2 and NIST TLS Cipher Updates: Email Program and Web Browser Compatibility Issues

 |Thunderbird 24.2 / Win XP+ or Mac 10.11+|

 |Thunderbird 45.6 / Win XP+ or Mac 10.11+|

 |Thunderbird 52.8 / Win XP+ or Mac 10.11+|

 Just like with web sites, moving to the updated NIST 800-52r2 ciphers does not really introduce any compatibility issues — unless, of course, you are using Outlook 2011 on a Mac.
 Switching to TLS 1.2+ will spell trouble for people using Outlook on Windows 7 or earlier, Mac Mail on Mac 10.11 (El Capitan) or earlier, and those using very old versions of Thunderbird.

-LuxSci continues to support TLS 1.0+ for general compatibility unless specific customers request that their servers be locked down to TLS 1.2+.
+LuxSci continues to support TLS 1.0+ for general compatibility through June 30th, 2019, unless specific customers request that their servers be locked down to TLS 1.2+ before then.
 This is really still OK if you do not have PCI requirements, as even the new NIST 800-52r2 guidelines indicate that TLS 1.0+ is still “OK” for non-governmental situations where compatibility is important.
 The new revision 2 ciphers go a long way towards tightening up even TLS 1.0 communications.

 Have questions about TLS in web an email situations?
 Ask Erik